rabbitmq/rabbitmq-website/site/oauth2.md

 ### <a id="preferred-username-claims" class="anchor" href="#preferred-username-claims">Preferred username claims</a>

-RabbitMQ The username associated with the token must be available to RabbitMQ so that this username is displayed in the RabbitMQ Management UI.
+The username associated with the token must be available to RabbitMQ so that this username is displayed in the RabbitMQ Management UI.
 By default, RabbitMQ searches for the `sub` claim first, and if it is not found, RabbitMQ uses the `client_id`.

 Most authorization servers return the user's GUID in the `sub` claim instead of the user's username or email address, anything the user can relate to.
 When the `sub` claim does not carry a *user-friendly username*, you can configure one or several claims to extract the username from the token.